 Some of our staff have shared their experiences with Lyme disease and offered their top tips for avoiding ticks.
 Download and read their stories:

 - Alastair's story Alastair is an Delivery Manager based in Huntly.
 After working outdoors for much of summer 2014, he was suspected to have contracted Lyme disease.

-- John's story John is a Regional Manager based in Huntly.
+- John's story John is an Area Wildlife Manager based in Huntly.
 Due to a lack of awareness of the disease amongst doctors, he may have had Lyme disease for over twenty years.

-- Julian's story Julian is a Senior Operations Advisor based in Perthshire.
+- Julian's story Julian was a Senior Operations Advisor based in Perthshire, now retired.
 He was diagnosed with Chronic Lyme disease after doctors considered numerous other illnesses.

-- Sally's story Sally is an Education Policy Advisor based in Edinburgh.
+- Sally's story Sally was an Education Policy Advisor based in Edinburgh, now retired.
 Working outdoors for much of the week, she has had many encounters with ticks and reluctant GPs!